mathiser/inference_server_dicom_node/README.md

   --name dicom_node \
   mathiser/inference_server_dicom_node:v0.2.1
 ```
-... or you can adabt and run `run.sh.example`
+... or you can adapt and run `run.sh.example`

 ### Attach to the logs
 You can attach to the docker logs with:
 `docker logs -f dicom_node`

-### Restart IS-DN
+### Restart ISDR
-Can you have updated something in CONFIGURATION, you need to restart IS-DN:
+Can you have updated something in CONFIGURATION, you need to restart ISDR:
 `docker restart dicom_node`

-### Hard restart IS-DN
+### Hard restart ISDR
 If everything is wrong or you want to upgrade to a newer version:
 `docker stop dicom_node && docker rm dicom_node`

-### Update to another build of IS-DN
+### Update to another build of ISDR
 ```
 docker stop dicom_node && docker rm dicom_node
 docker pull mathiser/inference_server_dicom_node:some_other_tag